Codecademy/docs/content/ruby/concepts/comments/comments.md

 ---
 Title: 'Comments'
-Description: 'Comments are text within a program that are not executed by the compiler and interpreter and may aid in describing what is happening in the code.'
+Description: 'Comments are text within a program that are not executed by the compiler or interpreter.
+They may aid in describing what is happening in the code.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'